 Police Advisory Commission

 The Police Advisory Commission, with council representation, is charged with various duties and functions.
 The commission also advises the city council on all matters concerning public safety issues within the city.
-Members are Dennis Hendrickson, chair; Paul Boger, council liaison, and Phil Martinson, Al Jones, and Kelvin Nelson.
+Members are: Dennis Hendrickson, chair; Jarod Sebring, council liaison, and Phil Martinson, Al Jones, and Kelvin Nelson.

 Law enforcement is contracted through the Wright County Sheriff’s Office.